babelouest/glewlwyd/docs/INSTALL.md

 ## Initialise database

+**Warning:** Remember to use script that correspond to your Glewlwyd version

 Use the script that fit your database back-end in the [database](database) folder:

 - `docs/database/init.mariadb.sql`
 - `docs/database/init.sqlite3.sql`
 - `docs/database/init.postgre.sql`

-:warning: Remember to use script that correspond to your Glewlwyd version :warning:

 Note: PostgreSQL requires the extension `pgcrypto` enabled to encrypt users and clients passwords.